sourcegraph/handbook/content/product/product_management/planning.md

 ## Planning artifacts

 Planning requires several artifacts for communicating.
 This section clarifies how each artifact is used in the planning process.
+The [Product & Engineering planning](../../product-engineering/planning.md) page has full details on the artifacts that are produced during planning.

 ### Goals